-- Meets weekly during the academic year to discuss college updates and weigh in on important decisions regarding students and the institution - Participates and serves on a variety of NDSCS and Student Senate committees that can improve the student experience such as Parking Committee, Diversity and Equity Team, and more - Plans and implements the annual Agawasie Day picnic - Consistently communicates with fellow students and shares new initiatives and ideas with the Senate - Actively participates in the North Dakota Student Association (NDSA) - Resident Assistants Resident Assistants (RAs) are student employees whose role is to support residents by fostering a cooperative and considerate residential community environment that contributes to the academic and personal growth and success of each resident.
-Resident Assistants enhance each resident student's experience by establishing authentic and appropriate relationships with them, as well as providing educational and recreational programming, information, guidance and support.
+- Meets weekly during the academic year to discuss college updates and weigh in on important decisions regarding students and the institution - Participates and serves on a variety of NDSCS and Student Senate committees that can improve the student experience such as Parking Committee, Diversity and Equity Team, and more - Plans and implements the annual Agawasie Day picnic - · Consistently communicates with fellow students and shares new initiatives and ideas with the Senate - Actively participates in the North Dakota Student Association (NDSA) - Resident Assistants Resident Assistants (RAs) are student employees who support NDSCS living and learning communities by fostering welcoming and cooperative environments that contributes to student academic success and personal growth.
+Resident Assistants provide educational and recreational programming, information, guidance and support.